 A few things I want to point out:

 - I don’t time block my nights or weekends (typically).
 I don’t have kids or regular social activities (#introvert).
 Also, I prefer to be a little more spontaneous with my personal life so that I can Netflix and chill with the man, meet up with friends, or help my mom with yet another project.
 There are some things I try to work in though like house project time on Sundays and an hour of reading before bed.

 - I don’t track individual tasks on my calendar.
 I prefer to track tasks for my clients and myself using project management software like Asana, ClickUp, or Trello.
 When I have a 2-hour block for a particular client, I just open up my project manager, view their project, and get to work on the tasks.

 - I don’t flippin’ schedule bathroom breaks.
 I just wanted to repeat that one more time for the skimmers in the back.
 For real.
 All you people who are telling folks that they need to schedule a time for their “big girl sit down” need to cut that shit out (pun intended).

 Reading this article is great, but it’s completely useless unless you decide to do something about it.
 So, are you ready to block off your schedule?!

-I’ve created a Trello template for you that will help you map out your time blocks for an ideal week.
-Instructions are included on the board so head straight there!
+I’ve created a Google Sheet for you that will help you map out your time blocks for an ideal week.
+Instructions are included so get your free copy now!